yapro/monolog-ext/readme.md

 and other features such as development mode.

-You can also configure JsonToStdErrHandler:
+You can also configure WiseHandler:

 | env var name                              | default value | example | description                                                                                                           |
 |-------------------------------------------|---------------|---------|-----------------------------------------------------------------------------------------------------------------------|